Pool of Siloam and Lyrebird Dell Circuit Walk

 Dogs: Not allowed

-The walk starts at the Gordon Falls Reserve on Lone Pine Avenue in Leura.
+The walk starts at Gordon Falls Reserve on Lone Pine Avenue in Leura.

-To get there, turn into Leura Mall from the Great Western Highway, and then turn left into Olympian Parade.
+To get there, head into Leura Mall from the Great Western Highway, then take a left onto Olympian Parade.

-The parking area at Gordon Falls Reserve is located at the corner of Olympian Parade and Lone Pine Avenue (see map location).
+The spacious parking area at Gordon Falls Reserve is located on the corner of Olympian Parade and Lone Pine Avenue (see map).

 Track Notes

-The circuit walk is an easy to moderately challenging walking trail with a few steep sections and some sections that are a bit overgrown.
+The circuit walk is an easy to moderately challenging trail, with a few steep sections and some parts that are a bit overgrown.

-It’s a circuit trail, so you can go clockwise or anti-clockwise, but we recommend going anti-clockwise and visiting the Pool of Siloam first.
+As it’s a circuit, you can walk it clockwise or anti-clockwise, but we recommend going anti-clockwise and visiting the Pool of Siloam first.

 Map